pnp/pnpjs/packages/documentation/deployment.md

 ## CDN

-If you have public internet access you can reference the library from cdnjs which maintains copies of all versions.
+If you have public internet access you can reference the library from [cdnjs](https://cdnjs.com) or [unpkg](https://unpkg.com) which maintains copies of all versions.
 This is ideal as you do not need to host the file yourself, and it is easy to update to a newer release by updating the URL in your solution.
 Below lists all of the library locations within cdnjs, you will need to ensure you have the full url to the file you need, such as: "https://cdnjs.cloudflare.com/ajax/libs/pnp-common/1.1.1/common.es5.umd.min.js".
 To use the libraries with a script tag in a page it is recommended to use the *.es5.umd.min.js versions.
 This will add a global pnp value with each library added as pnp.{lib name} such as pnp.sp, pnp.common, etc.

 - [https://cdnjs.com/libraries/pnp-common](https://cdnjs.com/libraries/pnp-common)
 - [https://cdnjs.com/libraries/pnp-config-store](https://cdnjs.com/libraries/pnp-config-store)